nreichen/dotfiles/README.md

 nreichen's dot files
 ====================

-This repository contains all of the configuration files in my home directory.
+This repository contains some of the configuration files in my home directory.

 ## Files of particular interest